 Duane Ballard's addiction to all things kitschy, creepy and retro is well known among his close friends.
 The Rat Fink back piece.
 The Herman Munster armpit tattoo.
 Revell models.
 Star Trek trivia.
 The slivers of dead cow all over his man cave.
 Equal parts Henry Ford, Henry Rollins and John Henry, ODB is a crazy cat.

 DB's first hand-built death trap was the infamous Funkenstein.
-This gleaming digger with the chrome girder fork, groovy casket tank and fire-breathing CB750 mill has graced the pages of magazines on three continents, and established the leathercrafter as a serious bike builder in his own right.
+This gleaming digger with the chrome girder fork, groovy casket tank, and the fire-breathing CB750 mill has graced the pages of magazines on three continents and established the leathercrafter as a serious bike builder in his right.
 Following up such a wild ride wouldn't be easy, but a rivalry with Kutty Noteboom—another fan of Choppetown's Jive District—provided the inspiration both friends needed to give their oeuvre a new direction.

 To keep their build-off lively, Duane and Kutty established some ground rules early on: